-- Turn water pump switch off. - Turn the diverter valve handle so it points to normal position shown on the panel. - Replace the protective cap onto the end of the draw tube to keep out insects and debris when not in use.
+- Turn water pump switch off. - Turn the diverter valve handle so it points toward the water line to the pump as shown in the photo.
+This will to stop the flow from the siphon tube and revert the tank line flow to the pump. - Replace the protective cap onto the end of the siphon tube to keep out insects and debris when not in use.